 Urbanspoon, the leading local bar and restaurant guide, was acquired a few years ago by New Delhi-based restaurant portal Zomato.

 The platform aggregates online restaurant reviews from professional food critics, bloggers, and diners.
 Zomato also offers the ability to filter searches according to restaurants’ neighborhood, cuisine type, special features (BYOB, gluten-free menu, etc.), price, and nearby locations.

 If you don’t yet have a business listing on Zomato, visit: http://www.zomato.com/business#add.
 Or if you already have a listing and would like to claim it as your own, visit: http://www.zomato.com/business#ads.

-To get your restaurant and menu listed, just visit http://www.menupages.com/for-restaurants/restaurantsubmit.
-On this page, you’ll be given instructions on how to submit your menu information for free.
+To get your restaurant and menu listed, just visit https://get.grubhub.com/.

 To claim yours, visit http://business.foursquare.com/claim.
 Once you’ve claimed your listing, you can add your business name, category, hours of operation, photos, links, and other helpful information.

-- Track those reviews!
-It’s a great way to find out what diners love about your business, as well as what they think you can improve on.
+Be active in monitoring and reading restaurant reviews posted by diners.
+It’s a great way to find out what they love about your business, as well as what they think you can improve on.

 Also be sure to respond to reviews professionally, promptly, and politely.
 This shows that you’re a business owner who values customer feedback, and that your establishment takes the time to listen to what customers have to say.

 Restaurateurs who keep their fingers on the pulse of evolving diner demands and expectations are the ones most likely to succeed.
 Carefully manage your customer feedback.
 Then make adjustments based on what you learn.
 This can spell the difference between dining experiences that delight and experiences that don’t.